Skip to navigation menu Skip to content

 Counterclockwise craniofacial distraction osteogenesis (C3DO)

-For children who have had a breathing tube inserted into their windpipe (tracheostomy), we recommend counterclockwise craniofacial distraction osteogenesis (C3DO).
-Usually, it is done when your child is 6 to 10 years old.
+For children who have had a breathing tube in their windpipe (tracheostomy), we may recommend counterclockwise craniofacial distraction osteogenesis (C3DO).
+Usually, this surgery happens when your child is 6 to 10 years old.

-Seattle Children’s Craniofacial Center is the first to use C3DO to improve the airway and jaw position in children with Treacher Collins syndrome.
+Seattle Children’s Craniofacial Center is the first to use C3DO to improve breathing and correct jaw rotation in children with Treacher Collins syndrome.
 The goal is to allow a child to breathe without a tube in their windpipe.
 Surgeons around the world are adopting our approach.

 Bone graft

-A bone graft is used instead of distraction if the joint that connects your child’s jawbone to their skull (temporomandibular joint) is not stable.
+Surgeons use a bone graft instead of distraction if the joint between your child’s jawbone and skull (temporomandibular joint) is not stable.

 • Surgeons use a piece of bone from your child’s rib to lengthen the jawbone or make a new jaw joint.

-• Surgeons take the bone graft from a single rib through a small incision on your child’s chest.
+• They take the bone graft from a single rib through a small incision on your child’s chest.

 • After surgery, the new bone in the jaw will become hard and strong.
 The bone that was taken from the rib will often grow back.